AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 ---
 # Advertising Campaigns and ROI

-Commerce Intelligence allows you to easily [marry advertising cost data and revenue data](../../data-analyst/importing-data/integrations/google-adwords.md) from your database.
-This helps you identify which campaigns have the highest ROI.
-This article explores a few different methods of evaluating your campaign performance.
+[!DNL Adobe Commerce Intelligence] allows you to easily [marry advertising cost data and revenue data](../../data-analyst/importing-data/integrations/google-adwords.md) from your database.
+This helps you identify which campaigns have the highest return on investment (ROI).
+This topic explores a few different methods of evaluating your campaign performance.

 ## Prerequisites